tkojitu/TGGT/README.md

 TGGT: Teenage Gesture Generative Turtles
 ========================================

-TGGT generates a gesture data that android.gesture.GestureLibrary can load.
+TGGT generates gesture data that android.gesture.GestureLibrary can load.

 TGGT is an interpreter for turtle graphics.
 TGGT saves diagrams as gesture data.